trevoro/trevoro.net/_posts/2016-04-05-service-bubbles.md

 Lots of the discussion surrounding conversational interfaces is centered on text and the kinds of interactions that medium will enable.
 The idea is by starting with a system that enables organic behaviour, you allow your service to address generic needs and requirements.
-That learning leads to augmentation, and with text, that interaction is augmented by layering in some kind of domain specific language or if you're lucky a system that understands natural language.
+The behaviour that people exhibit in your UI allow you to learn, and that learning leads to augmentation.
+With text, that interaction is augmented by layering in some kind of domain specific language or if you're lucky a system that understands natural language.

 Today, those languages and commands are being interpreted using chat bots.
 Having a bot that can respond to certain types of commands or intercept words